Ask Marc – about personas

 I use personas as a method and a tool in workshops.
-In an early project when people aren’t used to thinking empathetically, maybe there’s a little compassion fatigue or they’ve been in their jobs for too long; then it’s great to bring this idea of personas into a room and have people start creating assumption-based personas.
+In an early project people weren't used to thinking empathetically, maybe there was a little compassion fatigue or they’ve been in their jobs for too long.
+In these cases it’s great to bring this idea of personas into a room and have people start to create assumption-based personas.
 It can give you a good starting point of: who do I want to talk to out there?
 How to find research participants?
-And it can also start getting people thinking about their people this way.
+And it can also start getting people thinking about their customers this way.

 If you use them in in large organizations, you can use them also to create empathy across silos and by that actually connect silos.
 I work with one large organization where they implemented personas quite well and it’s really interesting to observe how the employees talk about the customers.
 They use different names and and you observe there is that people saying things like: I’m sure if this works for Tom, but I’m not sure if it works for Clara.
 So they use it as if they were friends and everyone knows exactly what they’re talking about.

 That doesn’t happen by accident, obviously that happens by design.
 It’s actually organizational development to bring it to this point.
-One clever thing they did, besides publishing it and promoting it and giving trainings in it, is that they created a large cardboard stand-ups of personas and put them into the room.
-If they had a workshop and and no matter in which department they use it, they put the relevant personas into the room.
+One clever thing they did, besides publishing, promoting, and giving trainings in it, is that they created large cardboard stand-ups of personas and put them into the room.
+If they had a workshop – and no matter in which department they use it – they put the relevant personas into the room.
 So they were visually there, they thought about it.

 How long do personas last?

 That really depends on how saturated your industry is and how saturated your market is.
 A very saturated market moves slowly and also behavior patterns move slowly.
 I would say it’s probably something like three years – but that is the maximum I see.
 Behavior patterns change depending on the impact of new technologies.